ramses-tech/ra/docs/source/autotest.rst

 Autotest
 ========

-``api.autotest()`` will generate a test for each method defined in the RAML.
+``api.autotest()`` will generate a basic test for each method defined in the RAML.

 The test is a basic test:

 .. code-block:: python

     def test(req):
         req()

 This uses the default factories (using the example values in the RAML for request bodies) and default URI parameters (example values in ``uriParameters`` definitions in the RAML).

-By setting up hooks to pre-generate any objects needing to be referenced by the examples, and defining your RAML examples carefully, you can test a whole API using autotest.
+By setting up fixtures to pre-generate any objects needing to be referenced by the examples, and defining your RAML examples carefully, you can test a whole API using autotest.
 The basic tests check for an acceptable status code and validate the response body and headers against the RAML definition